ceastIU/Flappy-Bird-Neural-Net/README.md

 NOTE: This implementation borrows and modifies a PyGame Version of flappy bird found at https://github.com/sourabhv/FlapPyBird, by Sourabh Verma (sourabhv)

+                            Flappy Bird with neural network and use of Genetic Algorithms -Group Members-
+                                                   Keiland Cooper
+                                                   Kirk Harlow
+                                                   Christopher East

+Project description: Design an AI-based project for IU's CSCI-B 351 - Intro to Artificial Intelligence.
+The team designed
+                     a flappy bird clone that uses two technologies: Neural Networks and Genetic Algorithms.
+These technologies allows the game to evolve a bird to play the game

 FlappyBirdClone
 ===============